cogini/mix_deploy/README.md

 ### Directories

-Modern Linux defines a set of directories which apps use for common purposes, e.g. configuration or cache files.
+Modern Linux standards define a set of directories which apps use for common purposes, e.g. configuration or cache files.
 App files are under `/srv`, configuration under `/etc`, transient files under `/run`, data under `/var/lib`.
 See